-Always carry loads in the raised position.
+Always carry a load in the raised position.

-Enter confined areas such as semi-trailers, trucks, boxcars or elevators with load end of your truck first.
+Enter confined areas such as semi-trailers, trucks and boxcars or elevators with load end of the truck first.
 This will minimize the maneuvering necessary to exit.
 If load blocks your view while traveling in reverse, make sure path is clear of personnel and obstructions.